es-ude/ElasticNodeMiddleware/README.md

 A bitfile stores a specific circuit for the FPGA.
 So, a bitfile says how the programmable logic blocks of a FPGA need to be set.
 Therefore, when we using a bifile, the FPGA can be reconfigured to instantiate a different circuit.
-As we want to reconfigure the FPGA at the elasticnode, we need bitfiles.
+As we want to reconfigure the FPGA at the Elastic Node, we need bitfiles.
 Example bitfiles consisting are given in the project: [s15_p1.bit](bitfiles/s15_p1.bit) and [s15_p2.bit](bitfiles/s15_p2.bit).

 The using of a bitfile is again shown in the [getting started guide](docs/GettingStartedGuide.md).

 ## Libraries

-The elasticnode middleware code includes several libraries:
+The Elastic Node middleware code includes several libraries:

 - configuration
 - controlmanager
 - debug
-- elasticnode middleware
+- elastic node middleware
 - flash
 - interrupt manager
 - led